 3. Make sure you learn how to give out your trackback URL with your posts.
 Certain types of platforms and custom themes do not support trackbacks and you may need to install special scripts to have them work properly.

-4. Make sure you are getting the trackbacks done correctly, otherwise its a waste of time.
+4. Make sure you are getting the trackbacks done correctly, otherwise it’s a waste of time.

 Other Blog Functions